-Our body’s were made to move.
+TLDR Summary: Our body’s were made to move.
 Specifically, to move in a way that challenges us enough to increase our heart rate to at least 50% our maximum heart rate (>100 bpm for most of us).
 As Physical Therapist’s we are passionate about moving well in ways that limit current pain and risk for future pain.
 We’re also passionate about moving and exercising enough that we reduce risk for cardiovascular disease as well as other health issues.
 We do know that if the other five pillars are not being well taken care of, that we won’t get as much benefit from our movement and exercise and have more risk for injury while doing it.
-For more details on why exercise is so important, check out our Fitness Forward blog.

 Professional Help: US, Physical Therapists!
 Also, some Chiropractors (some, but not all incorporate proper exercise in their practice), any personal trainer or exercise or sports coach.

 - Schedule with us – we offer Rehabilitation, Performance Training, and Annual Wellness Visits